simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

 Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Jun 13 2024 1645 UTC.
+The largest was at Jun 14 2024 0432 UTC.

-Radio Blackout Forecast for Jun 14-Jun 16 2024
+Radio Blackout Forecast for Jun 15-Jun 17 2024

-              Jun 14        Jun 15        Jun 16
+              Jun 15        Jun 16        Jun 17
-R1-R2           35%           35%           35%
+R1-R2           40%           40%           40%
 R3 or greater    5%            5%            5%

-Rationale: There is a chance for isolated moderate activity (R1/Minor Radio Blackouts) through 16 Jun.
+Rationale: There is a chance for isolated R1-Minor Radio Blackouts through 17 Jun.

 ```